rlite/rlite/README.md

 Other programs are available for testing and deployment:

-* **rinaperf**, an application for network throughput and latency performance measurement.
-Use `rinaperf -h` to see the availble commmands.
+* **rinaperf**, a multi-threaded client/server application for network throughput and latency performance measurement.
+Use `rinaperf -h` to see the available commmands.
+* **rina-echo-async**, a single-threaded client/server application
+                       implementing a echo service using only
+                       non-blocking I/O. This application is able to allocate and manage multiple flows in parallel, without using blocking allocation or blocking I/O.
 * **rina-gw**, a deamon program implementing a gateway between a TCP/IP network and a RINA network.
-* **rina-echo**, a simple echo program written using the Python bindings.
+* **rina-toy**, a simple echo program written using the Python bindings.

 #### Examples of rinaperf usage